MariusUrbonas/count-based-exploration-methods-in-text-based-games/README.md

 Framework and model code for the paper "An Exploration of Count-Based Exploration Methods in Text-Based Games", which was also used as a submission for [Microsoft TextWorld competition]( https://www.microsoft.com/en-us/research/project/textworld/).

+Paper is added to the repository under the name report.pdf

 # Installation

 ## TextWorld